Quantum-Chemistry-Group-BNU/PyNQS/docs/source/methods/vmc.rst

 Formally, the correction factor provides a (nonlinear) transformation of the Hamiltonian.

-The graident can be cauculated as
+The gradient can be calculated as

 .. math::
     \begin{aligned}